ibm-cloud-docs/mas-ms/operations.md

 ## IBM Support Guides
 {: #ibm-support-guides}

 An IBM Support Guide for Maximo Application Suite is available.
 See link below.
-The guide contains information such as Contact Information, Hours of Operation, Severity Level Guidelines & Response Time Objectives and Issue Escalation
+The guide contains information such as Contact Information, Hours of Operation, Severity Level Guidelines and Response Time Objectives and Issue Escalation

 https://www.ibm.com/support/home/pages/support-guide/?product=4558485